ACBullen/restroPicker/README.md

 ### HTTP Polling

-Keeping the group in sync such that the
+Keeping the group in sync such that the group leader knows when the group members have submitted their rankings and the server has acknowledged their receipt is key to ensuring the smooth operation of the app.
+To provide this functionality, the app uses interval polling of the server to check if users have submitted their information as yet, and then, once the creator submits and the results are calculated, to take them to the results page (and then stop requesting information).
 ____
 ## Future Features and Improvements

 #### WebSockets

-HTTP polling while reasonably reliable to keep the group informed as to who has submitted their rankings and who is still considering, it is not the most efficient way of synchronizing the app state.
+HTTP polling, while reasonably reliable to keep the group informed as to who has submitted their rankings and who is still considering, is not the most efficient way of synchronizing the app state.
 WebSockets would allow for a lower number of database queries and more immediate feedback on the state of the group.